Advanced Placement & Dual Credit

 The Mercy Scholar Diploma Program was designed in 2006 as an opportunity for gifted students to continue their studies outside the classroom.
 The program requires students to maintain a 3.8 GPA, take a minimum of three AP classes, attend two fine arts events each year, and complete service hours.

 Each month, students meet with a guest speaker, who is a distinguished expert in his or her field.
 At the end of her sophomore year, the Mercy Scholar has the opportunity to choose an independent study with the guidance of a faculty or community member.
-She then presents her research and thesis paper at the end of her senior year.
+She then presents her research and thesis paper at the Mercy Scholar Symposium at the end of her senior year.